 to avoid getting surprised

-when you later import your mesh to Second Life
+when you later import your mesh to your target world (OpenSim and compatible)

 and see high land impacts.